OwenCozine/sudoku-solver/README.md

 Even when I did them quite a bit, my Mom always finished Sudoku puzzles faster than I would.
 I decided to change that.

-This basic Sudoku solver uses backtracking to solve a hard coded board.
+This basic Sudoku solver uses backtracking to solve a 9x9 board.